 Programming case conventions

 Developers use a different set of naming conventions for code identifiers.
-This converter handles natural-language cases, not code identifier cases.
-Here is what each code case looks like and where it is used.
+This converter handles natural-language cases only - not code identifier cases.
+Here is what each programmatic case looks like and where it is used.

-To convert between these programmatic cases, you need a tool that understands word boundaries in identifiers (splitting "myVariable" into "my" and "Variable").
+To convert between programmatic cases, you need a tool that understands word boundaries within identifiers - splitting "myVariable" into "my" and "Variable" requires different logic than natural-language case conversion.
 A code editor extension like "Change Case" for VS Code handles this.
-This converter is designed for natural language text, not code identifiers.
+This converter is optimized for natural-language text only.

 When to use which case